Raman-Raje/ingreli/src/content/lab-grown-meat.md

 ## Future Outlook 🔮

 The future of *lab-grown meat* looks promising.
 Investors are pouring billions into the industry, with projections estimating a market worth $25 billion by 2030 💰.
 Regulatory approval is gaining traction too—Singapore became the first country to greenlight lab-grown chicken in 2020, and the U.S. and EU are close behind ✅.
 As technology improves and costs fall, we could see *sustainable protein* on supermarket shelves sooner than you think!

-**[Image Placeholder: A plate of lab-grown meat served as a burger, captioned: "Ready for your table?"]**

 ---